-60 Persons Possess Pump Action Guns in Jigawa – Police — Nigeria Today
+60 persons possess pump action guns in Jigawa – Police — Nigeria Today

+Sanci, therefore, urged such people to voluntarily surrender the guns to the police.
+“We are calling on people having these pump action guns in the state to voluntarily surrender them to us.

+“We have their names and addresses so they should just voluntarily surrender them before our task force team embarks on forceful recovery of such arms,” he warned.

-The post 60 Persons Possess Pump Action Guns in Jigawa – Police appeared first on Leadership Nigeria Newspapers.
+The post 60 persons possess pump action guns in Jigawa – Police appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share